-The Historical Background of Harlem Renaissance
+2. Historical Background of Harlem Renaissance

 Before the Civil War, the majority of African Americans had been enslaved and lived in the South.
 With the end of the Civil war in 1865, the institution of slavery was abolished in the United States.
 But the end of slavery had not brought the promised land the Black slaves had envisioned.
 The war bankrupted the major part of the South, ruining the roads, firms, farms, and plantations.
 This destruction marked the beginning of the Reconstruction Era.

 In order to protect the newly won freedom of Blacks, the American government sent soldiers to the Southern states.
 These Federal troops occupied much of the South to ensure the enactment of laws there.
 Later on, the South was rebuilt and gradually re-admitted to the United States.
 But the Reconstruction failed to accomplish its chief goals for the betterment of the people.
 Soon, the federal troops were removed from the South in 1877.
 As a result, the white persecutors and slave owners again returned to power.